Rumors about the magic El Paraiso Verde in Paraguay

 No, you can believe what you want here.
 Also, it is not allowed to harass others with one’s own belief system or to convince someone of it under pressure.
 There is no proselytizing here.
-In El Paraiso Verde live largely awakened people who are at least politically awakened.
-About 30-40% of the settlers are also interested in spiritual and philosophical topics.
+In El Paraiso Verde live largely politically awakened people.
+Maybe 20% of the settlers are also interested in spiritual and philosophical topics.

-El Paraiso Verde is home only to swindlers, Reichsbürger, antivaxxer, right-wingers, Corona deniers, and so on.
+El Paraiso Verde is home only to swindlers, Reichsbürger, antivaxxers, right-wingers, Corona deniers, and so on.
 Is that true?